remmah/TimeCoder/README.md

 **Please note:** This app does not currently have data persistence, so if you refresh the tab, you'll lose the stopwatch time and your list of timestamps.
 When I need to save a list of timestamps, I usually just take a screenshot of the list.

-## Using the pre-built version
+## Using the app

-You can download a pre-built version from the [Releases](https://github.com/remmah/TimeCoder/releases) tab.
-There will also be a pre-built version available through itch.io.
+If you're not interested in the code and just want to use the app, [head here](https://remmah.github.io/TimeCoder/) You can also download a pre-built version of the app from the [Releases](https://github.com/remmah/TimeCoder/releases) tab to use locally.
+There will also be a pre-built version available through itch.io in the future.